 Once unstaking or transfer of stake was initiated, delegator stops receiving protocol rewards on the stake under cooldown period.

 As was described in Protocol Overview, the protocol takes a small fee from each transfer.
 Half of those fees is transferred to deBridge treasury controlled by governance.
 Another half is converted in LINK and used as a payout to validators and their delegators.
 Each payout is evenly distributed among all active validators.
-Each validator assigns a percent of protocol payouts
+Each validator assigns a portion of protocol payouts

-payout_sharing_percent close to zero to receive all the protocol payouts and limiting the collateral of the protocol.
+profitSharingBPS close to zero to receive all the protocol payouts and limiting the collateral of the protocol.

 Delegators receive payout proportional to USD equivalent of their stake in the validator's collateral pool.
 In order to perform proper distribution of protocol rewards and correctly calculate a USD value of the volatile assets, the smart contract utilizes Uniswap price oracle